huggingface/diffusers/docs/source/en/api/pipelines/pixart_sigma.md

 image.save("cat.png")
 ```

-By deleting components you aren't using and flushing the GPU VRAM, you should be able to run [`PixArtAlphaPipeline`] with under 8GB GPU VRAM.
+By deleting components you aren't using and flushing the GPU VRAM, you should be able to run [`PixArtSigmaPipeline`] with under 8GB GPU VRAM.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/pixart/8bits_cat.png)